twilio-labs/plugin-message-media/README.md

 ![send media buttons](screenshots/sendFileButton.png)

-Performing the deploy of this plugin into your Flex instance is quite simple: Go to the `flex-plugin` directory and install the project dependencies:
+Performing the deploy of this plugin into your Flex instance is quite simple: Go to the `plugin-message-media` directory and install the project dependencies:

 ```zsh
 $ npm i